-- 1. Place a slide on the stage and secure it in place using the spring loaded stage clips.
-If the microscope is equipped with a mechanical stage, open the specimen holder of the mechanical stage by pressing the finger clip lever.
-Carefully place the slide against the stationary side and back edge of the mechanical stage and release the finger clip lever. - Align the specimen under the objective lens.
-If the microscope has a a mechanical stage, use the adjustment knobs to center the specimen into the optical path.
-The knobs allow for the up/down and left /right movement of the slide. - 3.
-After securing and moving the slide into position, turn the power switch on.
+- Open the specimen holder of the mechanical stage by pressing the finger clip lever.
+Carefully place the slide against the stationary side and back edge of the mechanical stage.
+Now slowly release the finger clip lever allowing the specimen holder finger to hold the slide in place. - Align the specimen under the objective lens by using the adjustment knobs under the mechanical stage.
+The bottom knob moves the slide from right / left while the top knob adjusts the slide from front / back.
+These knobs allow for precise movement and scanning of the slide. - 3.
+After securing the slide into position with the slide holder, turn the power switch on.
 Rotate the nosepiece to place the lowest power objective (4XD) into position over the specimen.
 Be sure the objective "clicks" into position.
-The iris diaphragm should be adjusted at this time to about a 1⁄4 inch (5 mm) open. - 4.
-While viewing through the eyepiece, rotate the coarse focus knob slowly and carefully to bring the specimen into focus.
-The specimen may require some centering in the field of view at this time.
-By using the fine focusing knob, slowly and carefully refine the focus to clearly observe the fine details of the specimen.
-Now you can turn the nosepiece to the higher magnification objectives.
-The objectives are parfocalized so that once the 4x objective is focused, only a slight turn of the fine focus is required in changing to higher power objectives. - 5.
-Please note that smaller apertures of the diaphragm increase contrast in the image while large apertures decrease the contrast.
+The iris diaphragm should be adjusted at this time to 1⁄4 inch (5 mm) open.